Do Landlords need to continue checking their tenant’s right to rent?

 - tenants can send scanned documents or a photo of documents for checks using email or a mobile app, rather than sending originals

 - landlords should use the Landlord’s Checking Service if a prospective or existing tenant cannot provide any of the existing documents

 The Home Office’s guidance makes it clear that checks still need to be carried out but warns that individuals who cannot evidence their right to rent during this period should not be discriminated against.
 If a tenant cannot provide the correct documents, this should be reported to the Landlord’s checking service by email.

-These temporary measures will end on 1 September 2021.
+These temporary measures will end on 5 April 2022.
 After this date, landlords will revert to face to face and physical document checks as set out in legislation and guidance.
-You do not need to carry out retrospective checks on those who had a COVID-19 adjusted check between 30 March 2020 and 31 August 2021.
+You do not need to carry out retrospective checks on those who had a COVID-19 adjusted check between 30 March 2020 and 5 April 2022 (inclusive).